ramprabhum/system-design/template/template.md

-#Functional Requirements
+# Functional Requirements
-Use cases
+-Use cases
-Scenarios that will not be covered
+-Scenarios that will not be covered
-Consumer and consuming patterns
+-Consumer and consuming patterns

-#Non-Functional Requirements & Design Goals
+# Non-Functional Requirements & Design Goals
-How many will use
+-How many will use
-Latency and Throughput requirements
+-Latency and Throughput requirements
-Consistency vs Availability
+-Consistency vs Availability

-##Estimations
+## Estimations
 Throughput (QPS for read and write queries)
 Latency expected from the system (for read and write queries) Number of servers/shards required for Appliction/Datasources